charlottedinsdale/Rooms-at-The-Castle/README.md

 A key challenge was the time constraint of the project and in the future I would look to improve on code validation and python linting at an earlier stage.
 Use of a project board and well planned user stories was invaluable to being able to produce the project within the assesssment period.

 # Deployment

+To deploy the project, user's would need to fork the repository and link this to their own Heroku account, generating their own CONFIG VARS including SECRET_KEY and DATABASE_URL.
+Ensure that Debug is set to False on deployment.

 The site was regularly deployed to Heroku in the development stages.
 The following steps were taken before initial deployment:
 - Django project and first app 'rooms' were set up